Leopard Gecko Morphs & Genetics

 Fig. B. Desert Bold Punnett square if DB were a simple recessive trait.
 Expected phenotypic results would be 100% nonvisual hets (Dd)

 Fig. C. Dihybrid cross DDTt x ddTt if DB is recessive (dd) like Tremper.
-Expected phenotypic results would be 25% Tremper and 75% nonvisual
+Expected phenotypic results form this cross would be 25% Tremper het DB and 75% normal/nonvisual het DB.